raghad-o/Preliminary-Mechanical-Design/README.md

 # Preliminary-Mechanical-Design

-This repository contains the solution for the first mechanical design task, which focuses on the preliminary mechanical design of a simple robotic dog.
+This repository contains the preliminary mechanical design of a simple robotic dog, including the body structure, leg design, joints, motor selection, a preliminary knee joint torque calculation, stability and center of gravity considerations, proposed walking method, and expected mechanical problems.

+The complete design document, including detailed explanations, calculations, and sketches, is provided in the PDF file.

 ## Contents

-- Design Document (PDF)
+- Mechanical Design Document (PDF) — Includes Arabic and English versions
-- 3D model file
+- 3D Model (STL)

-The project covers the body structure, leg design, joints, motor selection, torque calculation, stability, and proposed walking method.